On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: Bilevel programming

 with $L_2^*=\rge(0,I_2)$, $L_4^*=\rge(I_2,0)$ and

 cf. Section \ref{SubsecPolyhedral}.
 The matrices $\nabla_yf(x,\sigma(x))^TZ^*+Y^*$ which have to be checked in (A4) are therefore given by

 and are obviously nonsingular.
-Thus (A4) also hold and it follows that we can solve this bilevel optimization problem with the BT-algorithm using the ImP approach, provided we can actually compute a global solution of the lower level problem, which is of course a very stringent assumption. \end{example}
+Thus (A4) also holds and it follows that we can solve this bilevel optimization problem with the BT-algorithm using the ImP approach, provided we can actually compute a global solution of the lower-level problem, which is of course a very stringent assumption. \end{example}

-\begin{example} As a numerical experiment let us consider a bilevel program where the lower level objective is strictly convex in $y$ and therefore the map $S(x)$ is single-valued.
-We set $n=m=3$,
+\begin{example} As a numerical experiment let us consider a bilevel program of the type \eqref{EqBiLev}, where the lower level objective is strictly convex in $y$ and therefore the map $S(x)$ is single-valued.
+We set $n=m=3$ and